Blue wall of silence: Laws

 Many police departments have their own official code of conduct.
 They train new recruits and investigate police officers if they have a complaint from a civilian or an alleged criminal.
-There are also some state laws put in place to help protect civilians and criminals from corrupt officers.
+There are also some state laws that have been put in place to help protect civilians and criminals from corrupt officers.
 If the officer is found guilty, officers can be sued by the victim for damage caused by police brutality, false arrest and imprisonment, malicious prosecution, and wrongful death.
 Federal laws strongly prohibit officer misconduct, including officers who follow the code by "testilying" or failing to report any officer who is participating in corruption.
 If an officer is in violation of any of the officer misconduct federal laws, only the federal government can issue a suit.
 The police department is only responsible for preventing corruption among officers.
 If an officer is convicted, they may be forced to pay high fines or be imprisoned.
 To be convicted, the plaintiffs must prove that the officer was following the "code" or participating in negligence and unlawful conduct.
 It is often hard to convict an officer of following the code or other forms of corruption because officers are protected by defense of immunity, which is an exemption from penalties and burdens that the law generally places on private citizens.

 The U.S. Supreme Court has consistently held that officers be given the benefit of the doubt that they acted lawfully in fulfilling their duties, a position reaffirmed in Saucier v.
 Katz, 533 U.S. 194 (2001).